The new hampshire delegation

 United states senator maggie hassan (d)

 New Hampshire’s junior senator is serving her second term in the U.S. Senate.
 A former Governor from 2013 to 2017, Senator earned her undergraduate degree from Brown University and her law degree from Northeastern University.
-Married and the mother of two, Senator Hassan serves on the Finance Committee; the Health, Education, Labor and Pensions Committee; the Veterans’ Affairs Committee; and the Joint Economic Committee.
+Married and the mother of two, Senator Hassan serves on the Finance Committee; the Health, Education, Labor and Pensions Committee; the Homeland Security and Governmental Affairs Committee; the Veterans’ Affairs Committee; and is the ranking member on the Joint Economic Committee.

 Thomas Rank: B